Purkinje effect: Use of red lights

 Red lights are used in conditions where it is desirable to activate both the photopic and scotopic systems.
-Submarines are well lit to facilitate the vision of the crew members working there, but the control room must be lit differently to allow crew members to read instrument panels yet remain dark adjusted.
+Submarines are well lit to facilitate the vision of the crew members working there, but the control room must be lit differently to allow crew members to read instrument panels yet remain dark adjusted to operate the periscope at night.
 By using red lights or wearing red goggles (called "dark adaptor goggles"), the cones can receive enough light to provide photopic vision (namely the high-acuity vision required for reading).
 The rods are not saturated by the bright red light because they are not sensitive to long-wavelength light, so the crew members remain dark adapted.
 Similarly, airplane cockpits use red lights so pilots can read their instruments and maps while maintaining night vision to see outside the aircraft.

 Red lights are also often used in research settings.
 Many research animals (such as rats and mice) have limited photopic vision, as they have far fewer cone photoreceptors.

 The animal subjects do not perceive red lights and thus experience darkness (the active period for nocturnal animals), but the human researchers, who have one kind of cone (the "L cone") that is sensitive to long wavelengths, are able to read instruments or perform procedures that would be impractical even with fully dark adapted (but low acuity) scotopic vision.

 For the same reason, zoo displays of nocturnal animals often are illuminated with red light.